NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_ARCHIVE_ROADMAP.md

 In terms of practical implementation, given the anticipated large anticipated size of many KGE File Sets, technical options for downloading or streaming such files will require additional consideration.
 Two general ideas come to mind at the moment:

-1. That the Archive web server acts like a proxy gateway streaming such files to a secondary client, through the server, from the back end network storage system (AWS S3 bucket, perhaps via EBS buffering on the EC2 server)
+1. That the Archive web server acts like a proxy gateway streaming such files to a secondary client, through the server, from the back end network storage system (AWS S3 bucket, perhaps via EBS buffering on the EC2 server).
+It is uncertain at this moment what level of bandwidth performance demands this may place upon the KGE Server, thus, we have a second option...

-2. That the Archive merely returns a direct URL - with an appropriate user authentication/authorization access token (OAuth2, with short term expiration?) - pointing to the back end network storage system (AWS S3 bucket), which the secondary client then uses to directly access the files from the storage system (without going through the server).
+2. ...that the Archive merely returns a direct URL - with an appropriate user authentication/authorization access token (OAuth2 brokered user authentication/authorization, with short term token expiration, using the Python library mentioned above in the [KGE Archive Server](#2-kge-archive-server) section?) - pointing to the back end network storage system (AWS S3 bucket), which the secondary client then uses to directly access the files from the storage system (without going through the server).